EconometricInstitute/feb22012-programming-website/data/week5/2-collection-interfaces.md

 ## Collection interface

-As mentioned before, it is often used to store a large number of objects that represent some kind of data: *transactions*, *products*, *observations*, and many other things.
+As mentioned before, a `Collection` is often used to store a large number of objects that represent some kind of data: *transactions*, *products*, *observations*, and many other things.
 In Java, the `Collection` interface can be used to indicate that something holds zero or more objects.
 It does not define